 Tim received a Bachelor of Arts in Bible in 2000 and a Master of Arts in Bible from the BJU Seminary in 2003.
 Ruth earned a Bachelor of Arts in Print Journalism in 1998 and a Master of Music in Church Music in 2000.
 Tim was the pastor of Cleveland Park Bible Church for 5 years before becoming a missionary to France.
 They moved to France in June 2009.

-Tim and Ruth have four children: Micaiah, Miriam, Zacharie, and Gabriel.
+Tim and Ruth have five children: Micaiah, Miriam, Zacharie, Gabriel, and Siméon.

 If you would like to know more about the Bixbys and their ministry, contact the Home Office and request to receive their update letters.